Forms (Windows)

 • MDI is an application software Interface/GUI tool that opens more than one document each time in its primary window without prompting to close the previously opened one.

-• MDI contains/controls multiple documents at a time appearing as a child window.
-Thus, MDI supports/handles many applications at a time according to the user’s requirement and hence fast processing.
+• MDI contains/controls multiple documents at a time, appearing as a child window.
+Thus, MDI supports/handles many applications at a time according to the user’s requirements, and hence, fast processing.

 • MDI may switch from one or other documents as needed.